1:1 Private Yoga and Yoga Therapy

 THE TOOLS OF YOGA THERAPY

-Depending on individual needs, a combination of the tools listed below are selected and crafted into a specific and individualized personal practice to create healing and balance in your body and mind.
+Depending on individual needs, a combination of the tools and techniques listed below are skillfully selected and crafted into a specific and individualized personal practice to create healing and balance in your body, mind and life.

 Asana - Body Movement

-The use of the physical postures of yoga are applied in a MODIFIED form to suit the needs
+The use of the physical postures of yoga is applied in a MODIFIED form to suit the needs

-of the individual to help create mobility, greater ease, freedom and balance in the body and mind.
+of the individual to help create mobility and articulation, greater ease, freedom and balance in the body and mind.
 With thousands of postures to choose from and modified versions are applied, the potential and possibilities are limitless.

 Pranayama - The Breath